 2. Retail participation has risen.

-Rising stock prices have finally piqued interest of retail investors who have generally remained cautious since the 2008 financial crisis.
-There are famous stories how small investors squeezed ‘smart’ money in names like GameStop.
+Rising stock prices have finally piqued the interest of retail investors who have generally remained cautious since the 2008 financial crisis.
+There are famous stories of how small investors squeezed ‘smart’ money in names like GameStop.

 I borrowed the chart above from Smead Capital Blog.

-Not all markets are expensive, but at least US market is when measured by traditional PE metrics.
-Even if we adjust for the fact that the market is dominated by Tech companies which deserve a higher PE multiple and earnings may be depressed due to COVID, it is hard to ignore that valuation levels for US market are not attractive.
+Not all markets are expensive, but at least the US market is when measured by traditional PE metrics.
+Even if we adjust for the fact that the market is dominated by Tech companies that deserve a higher PE multiple and earnings may be depressed due to COVID, it is hard to ignore that valuation levels for the US market are not attractive.
 Other markets rarely do well when US markets go into correction.

 S&P 500 PE multiple over time